asadprodhan/blastdbbuilder/README.md

 ## **Features**

-- Automated download all genomes for virus and the reference genomes for Archaea, Bacteria, Fungi, and Plants
+- Automated download of all genomes for virus and the reference genomes for Archaea, Bacteria, Fungi, and Plants

 - Resume-able BLASTn database creation — continue from interrupted runs